JayPing23/PointOfSales/README.md

 ## Usage Guide
 - All data is saved in the `datas/` folder.
 Demo data for various business types is included.
 - Use the **Manage Products** button to add/edit/delete/import products.
-Products support main/subcategory, color, and icon.
+Use the checkboxes to select multiple products for batch deletion.
 - Use the **Category Manager** (in product dialogs) to add/rename/delete categories, set colors/icons, and manage custom categories.
-- Use the **Sales Summary** tab for analytics and charts.
+- Use the **Sales Summary** tab for analytics, charts, and to export the sales log to CSV.
+Double-click a sale to view its receipt.
+- Use the **Analytics** tab to view top-selling products, sales by type, and sales by day.
 - Use the **IMS Sync** tab to import/export tangible items to/from the Inventory Management System.
+The currently active products file is always displayed here.
 - Data files can be loaded/saved in JSON, TXT, CSV, or YAML.
 The system auto-detects file type.
 - All demo data files are available in JSON format for easy import/export.
+- Products with low stock (≤ 5) are highlighted in red for easy restocking.

 ## Data Format
 - Products are stored as JSON objects with fields: `product_id`, `name`, `category_main`, `category_sub`, `type`, `price`, `stock`, `unit`, `description`, etc.